wordpress-mobile/release-toolkit/README.md

 # release-toolkit
 Release-toolkit is a collection of [Fastlane](https://fastlane.tools/) actions used to automate some of the steps of the WordPress release process.

+## Getting Started
+1. Run `brew install imagemagick git-lfs`. `imagemagick` is needed before running `bundle install`. `git-lfs` is needed before running the Release Toolkit tests.
+2. Run `bundle install`

 ## Integrating the Library

 To install the library, simply add the following lines to your Fastlane Pluginfile: